railwayapp/docs/src/docs/reference/public-api.md

 ## Support

-For more information on how to use the Public API and for examples of queries, view the [How to Use the Public API](/how-to/use-the-public-api) page.
+For more information on how to use the Public API and for examples of queries, view the [Public API guide](/guides/public-api).

 If you run into problems using the API or have any suggestions, feel free to join our [Discord server](https://discord.gg/railway) where you can interact with the engineers working on the API directly.